Airbnb beats on revenue but offers weaker-than-expected guidance

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.

 Net income for the quarter, including a one-time income tax benefit, was $4.37 billion.
-Excluding that one-time benefit, the company reported quarterly net income of $1.61 billion compared to $1.21 billion in the year-ago quarter.
+Excluding that one-time benefit, the company reported quarterly net income of $1.61 billion, compared with $1.21 billion in the year-ago quarter.

 The company guided to $2.13 billion to $2.17 billion in fourth-quarter revenue, representing year-over-year growth ranging from 12% to 14%.
 That was less than the $2.18 billion that analysts polled by LSEG had been expecting.